isisjade/standard-child-themes/hudson/README.md

 * Two week old banner under posts
 * Notice area (to be added above post content - TODO as a plugin)
 * Link post formats with descriptions.
 Hides content if no content is given.
+* Quote post formats look like the front end.